VA FileMan V. 22.2 Programmer Manual Banner

 Field

-(Required for Data Dictionary type fields.)
-The Field property applies only to data dictionary type fields.
+(Required for DATA DICTIONARY-type fields.)
+The Field property applies only to DATA DICTIONARY-type fields.
 It identifies a field in a VA FileMan file or subfile.
 The DD Number of the block identifies the file or subfile that contains the field.

 Unique Name